maxbildner/coinspace/README.md

     // raw data of historical prices { BTC: [], LTC: [], ... }
     let priceData = {};

-    // Promise.all takes an array of call backs Promise.all(portfolioArray.map( (symbol)=> {
+    // Promise.all takes an array of callbacks Promise.all(portfolioArray.map( (symbol)=> {
       return fetchHistoricalPrices(symbol, timeframe, interval).then(
         (response) => {                                                         // response == currencyArray of objects